Hiking Through Peru Showed One Journalist The True Dangers Of Climate Change

 The speed of the changing climate means the trees have decades to move to more hospitable ground, instead of millennia.
 If they don't move, they go extinct.

 'A lot of our medicines and pharmaceuticals come from these organic products.
 The stewardship of the earth.
-You want to preserve these forests because they have been here forever and they have such biodiversity,' Catanoso said.
+You want to preserve these forests because they've been here forever and they have such biodiversity,' Catanoso said.

 'The impact individuals have on climate change is kind of insignificant in the long range.
 It's not moving the needle much,' said Catanoso.
 'The appreciation the things that have to happen to slow the warming of the Earth have to be international.'